- Self-Directed Accounts

 The property needed some general repairs and updates.
 Per IRS guidelines, all asset expenses must be paid from her IRA.
 “I use Equity Trust’s online account management system myEQUITY to manage the investment online,” she says.
 “It’s a quick and simple way to pay bills and view the account balance.”

 The property saw its first vacationers in spring of 2017 and generated approximately $40,000 in yearly rental income.
 “If the area continues to perform at this level,” Susan says, “I project regaining my initial investment in within ten years and begin building funds for future property investments.”

 As a lifelong educator, Susan decided to share her personal journey in building and realizing a dream with her students.
 “My students have told me that my story encouraged them to go for the impossible things on their list.”

-Access 11 more case studies: download your free case study guide now.
+Access 11 more client investment stories: Download your free case study guide now.

 Case studies are provided for illustrative purposes only.
 Past performance is not indicative of future results.
 Investing involves risk including possible loss of principal.
 Information included in the above case study was provided by the investor and included with permission.
 Equity Trust Company does not independently verify all information provided by third parties.

 You are leaving trustetc.com to enter the ETC Brokerage Services (Member FINRA/SIPC) website (etcbrokerage.com), the registered broker-dealer affiliate of Equity Trust Company.
 ETC Brokerage Services provides access to brokerage and investment products which ARE NOT FDIC insured.
 ETC Brokerage does not provide investment advice or recommendations as to any investment.
 All investments are selected and made solely by self-directed account owners.Continue